Last updated May 10, 2021

 Q) Is there a list of “approved” abbreviations for the counties for use on CW and in logging?

 A) We put together a list of 5-character abbreviations because there are several counties with the same names in different states.
-It doesn’t matter if you send state then county, or county then state.
-HARCT or CTHAR works fine for Hartford CT, for example.
+It doesn’t matter if you send state then county, or county then state (but your logging software may only handle it one way.
+N1MM+ is set up for county, then state).

 Q) I have a small plane, will the contacts I make while aeronautical mobile count?
 I’ll have a GPS and know exactly what county I’m over.